 4. Feeling Awkward In Their Company

-Are there times when you are with your friends and you feel like something is off?
-Maybe you hesitate bringing up certain topics as it might elicit some negative reaction from your friend?
+Are there times when you are with your childhood friends and you feel like something is off?
+Maybe you hesitate to bring up certain topics as it might elicit some negative reaction from your friend?
 This feeling of walking on eggshells in the company of supposed friends is horrible.
 I have experienced this and it’s not a good feeling.
 It can add to the desire to not want to contact them again.

 What may be happening for you is that someone has been rubbing up against your boundaries and some of the limitations that you have for your relationships.
 Again, as I mentioned previously, the best thing to do is to confront the elephant in the room and speak about what is going on for you.
-If you are not aware of what it is, take some time away from the relationship and get clear on what it is that is going on for you.
+If you are not aware of what it is, take some time away from your childhood friends and get clear on what it is that is going on for you.
 Confront the friend with the aim to resolve what issues are present in the relationship.